efimlosev/python-articles/variables/README.md

 ```

 ## We can also pass a variable to the script using command line arguments.
-The following example assumes that you use exact one argument. argv[0] always represents the script name, similar to shells
+The following example assumes that you use exactly one argument. argv[0] always represents the script name, similar to shells

 [sys](https://docs.python.org/3/library/sys.html)